-Matter to be communicated PwC's response Management's representations Under Canadian GAAS, we are required to inform you of the representations we are requesting from management.
-A copy of the management representation letter is included in Appendix B. Significant deficiencies in internal control Recent changes to Canadian GAAS require us to communicate to the Audit Committee internal control weaknesses identified as part of our audit that are considered to be significant deficiencies.
-A significant deficiency is defined as an internal control deficiency that we consider merits the attention of the Audit Committee.
-We have none to report this year.
-See Appendix D of this report for our internal control recommendations that we would like to bring to the Audit Committee's attention.
-Significant difficulties or disagreements that occurred during the audit No difficulties or disagreements occurred while performing our audit that requires the attention of the Audit Committee.
-Fraud and illegal acts No fraud involving senior management, employees with a significant role in internal control or that would cause a material misstatement of the financial statements, came to our attention as a result of our audit procedures.
+Matter to be communicated Our response Management's representations We need to inform you of the representations we are requesting from management.
+A copy of the management representation letter is included in Appendix B. Independence We confirm our independence with respect to the City in our annual independence letter attached as Appendix C to this report.
+Significant deficiencies in internal control See Appendix D of this report for the observations and recommendations resulting from our review of the information technology (IT) internal controls during the 2014 audit.
+None were noted to be significant.
+Fraud and illegal acts No fraud involving senior management or employees with a significant role in internal control or that would cause a material misstatement of the financial statements and no illegal acts came to our attention.